 This post is part of our 2016 Year-End Procurement Tech Review, in which we offer procurement practitioners a bird’s-eye view of some key vendors and their solutions in select categories.
 This week, we’re highlighting companies in the sourcing (including e-sourcing) and supplier management spaces.

-The market for direct materials-centric procurement technology is just beginning to take off in North America and the Middle East.
-Yet POOL4TOOL is one of only a handful of technology vendors developing specialized solutions for procurement manufacturing environments.
-The Vienna-based procurement solution provider has extensive experience working with manufacturers across the source-to-pay continuum in direct materials.
+The market for direct materials-centric procurement technology is just beginning to take off in North America (and other parts of the world, outside of Europe).
+Yet POOL4TOOL is one of only a handful of technology vendors developing specialized procurement solutions to support manufacturing environments.
+The Vienna-based procurement solution provider has extensive experience working with industrial firms (e.g., automotive, A&D, diversified manufacturing) across the source-to-pay continuum, especially in support of direct materials procurement activities.

 - Founded: 2001